If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 One term that constantly seems to be popping up whenever you hit the search button for natural remedies for dry skin is the word “hydration”.

-Using homemade ingredients in order to keep your skin “hydrated” is another delicious myth you are being fed by the beauty gurus and online skin experts.
+Using homemade ingredients in order to keep your skin “hydrated” is another delicious myth beauty gurus and online skin experts are feeding you.

 But there is one more thing.